Expert Tips to Avoid Acute Mountain Sickness (AMS)

-Acute Mountain Sickness or AMS refers to the symptoms that often develop while travelling to the high altitude.
-Many travellers experience the symptoms while travelling to 2500 m of altitude or higher.
-Any traveler regardless of their age, sex and fitness level can experience altitude sickness.
+Acute Mountain Sickness refers to the symptom frequent in the high altitude.
+Many travelers experience the symptoms while traveling above 2500 m of altitude.
+Any travelers regardless of their age, sex and fitness level are prone to altitude sickness.

 Table of Content

 What are the symptoms of Acute Mountain Sickness?

 AMS symptoms are not specific, so it can vary from one person to another.
 It is good to quickly treat it as soon as any one of the symptoms appear.